rouskinlab/seismic-rna/doc/user/src/install/conda.rst

-Installing with ``conda``
+Installing with Conda
 ========================================================================

+This section uses Conda to install SEISMIC-RNA in a virtual environment.
-This guide assumes that you have a working installation of ``conda`` on your system already.
-If not, see :ref:`install-prereqs` for guidance.
+If you are not familiar with virtual environments, read this primer on :ref:`virtual-envs`.
+If you do not have a working installation of Conda on your system (or are not sure if you do), then see the section of this tutorial about :ref:`install-prereqs` for guidance.

 Create and activate your virtual environment